 So, how do we manage this whole clutter of potentially catastrophic friend list on Facebook?
 Here are some options.

 1. Group “friends” based on intimacy.

-You don’t want your party pictures be seen your boss, right?
-But if you haven’t grouped them into different groups, its very likely that whatever picture you post, will go evenly to all of them.
+You don’t want your party pictures to be seen by your boss, right?
+But if you haven’t grouped them into different groups, it’s very likely that whatever picture you post, will go evenly to all of them.
 Embarrassing!
 The solution is to group them into different lists.
-Facebook allows you to split your friends to different groups or lists so that you can selectively update one set of folks and not the other.
+Facebook allows you to split your friends into different groups or lists so that you can selectively update one set of folks and not the other.

 First, go to this URL > https://www.facebook.com/bookmarks/lists

 Then click on the top button that says “+ Create List”.